Reynhard Sinaga

-Reynhard "Rey" Tambos Maruli Tua Sinaga (born 19 February 1983) is an Indonesian serial rapist who was convicted of 159 sex offences, including 136 rapes of young men, committed in Manchester, England, between 2015 and 2017, where he was living as a student.
+Reynhard "Rey" Tambos Maruli Tua Sinaga (born 19 February 1983) is an Indonesian serial rapist.
+He was convicted of 159 sex offences, including 136 rapes of young men, committed in Manchester, England, between 2015 and 2017, where he was living as a student.
 Sinaga was found guilty of drugging and sexually assaulting 48 men during this period, 44 of whom he raped, some repeatedly, although police believe he was offending for years beforehand.
 Sinaga was prosecuted in four trials between 2018 and 2020 and was given concurrent life sentences with a minimum term of 30 years, raised to 40 years in December 2020 by the Court of Appeal.
 The Crown Prosecution Service described Sinaga as being the most prolific rapist in British legal history.

 Sinaga is believed by police to have raped or assaulted at least 206 men since 2015, which includes the two years before his arrival in the UK.
 In Manchester, he waited for potential victims outside nightclubs, pubs and similar venues in the early hours.
 He then offered his victims a stay at his flat, subsequently drugging and raping them.
 After some of the assaults, Sinaga boasted about his actions on WhatsApp.

+Since his trial, Sinaga has been imprisoned at HM Prison Wakefield, although talks over his repatriation to Indonesia began in 2025.

 Background

 Reynhard Sinaga was born on 19 February 1983 in the Indonesian city of Jambi and grew up in Depok, West Java.
-Growing up in an affluent conservative Catholic family, Sinaga is ethnically from the Batak people.
+Growing up in an affluent conservative Christian family, Sinaga is ethnically from the Batak people.
 After completing a degree in Architecture at the Faculty of Engineering of the University of Indonesia in Depok in 2006, he moved to the UK on a student visa and began to study in August 2007 at the University of Manchester, where he completed an MSc in urban planning in 2009 and an MA in sociology in 2011.

 Remaining in Manchester, Sinaga began to study for a PhD at the University of Leeds in 2012, which he did not complete.
 His thesis, entitled Sexuality and everyday transnationalism among South Asian gay and bisexual men in Manchester, was submitted in August 2016 and was assessed as a "fail", but he was permitted to amend and resubmit it.
 Sinaga was rewriting his thesis at the time of his arrest.
 He was financially supported by his father, a banker who moved into the palm oil sector.
 His mother came to the first pre-trial hearing but was not present for any of the four trials.
 While in Manchester, Sinaga lived openly as a gay man, living not far from Manchester's gay village, and reportedly had many boyfriends.